 We recognize revenue when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the selling price is fixed or determinable, and collectibility is reasonably assured.
-In general, we recognize revenue for system sales upon acceptance by the customer that the system has been installed and is operating according to predetermined specifications.
-When a customer delays installation for products for which we have demonstrated a history of successful installation and acceptance, we recognize revenue for system sales upon customer acceptance, if the product has been delivered to the customer.
+We derives revenue from three sources-sales of systems, spare parts and services.
+In general, we recognize revenue for systems when the system has been installed, is operating according to predetermined specifications and is accepted by the customer.
+When a customer delays installation for delivered products for which we have demonstrated a history of successful installation and acceptance, we recognize revenue upon customer acceptance.
 Under certain circumstances, however, we recognize revenue upon shipment, prior to acceptance from the customer, as follows: